Polozhentsev-Ivan/HomeAssigments/Assignment3/README.md

 ## Contacts
 st130976@student.spbu.ru
 ## Description
 Home assignment 3.
 This project is about hierarchy of classed.
-It defines classes such as 'Autobot', 'Decepticon', 'Transformer', 'Weapon' and 'Planet' to model the characteristics and behaviors of these entities.
+It defines classes such as 'Autobot', 'Decepticon', 'Transformer', 'Dino', 'Weapon' and 'Planet' to model the characteristics and behaviors of these entities.
 The project includes unit tests written with Google Test.
 ## Build
 make
 ## Run